Transatlantic flight: Failed transatlantic attempts of the 21st century

+In July 2007, a former airline pilot was killed a few minutes after taking off at Basel-Mulhouse airport on a flight to commemorate Lindbergh.
+Being severely tail-heavy, he collided on a level flight with the roof of an apartment house in Basel.
+Though having a permit for overweight flights, he never carried out an overweight test flight, he failed to properly calculate mass distribution, and he also did not abort the take-off when it was still safe to do so.

 In September 2013, Jonathan Trappe lifted off from Caribou, Maine, United States in an attempt to make the first crossing of the Atlantic Ocean by cluster balloon.
 The craft was essentially a small yellow lifeboat attached to 370 balloons filled with helium.
 A short time later, due to difficulty controlling the balloons, Trappe was forced to land near the town of York Harbour, Newfoundland and Labrador, Canada.
 Trappe had expected to arrive in Europe sometime between three and six days after liftoff.

 The craft ascended by the dropping of ballast, and was to drift at an altitude of up to 25,000 ft (7.6 km).
 It was intended to follow wind currents toward Europe, the intended destination, although unpredictable wind currents could have forced the craft to North Africa or Norway.
 To descend, Trappe would have popped or released some of the balloons.

 The last time the Atlantic was crossed by helium balloon was in 1984 by Colonel Joe Kittinger.

 On July 25, 2015, Russian pilot Sergey Ananov attempted the most challenging segment (transatlantic) of his solo around-the-world helicopter flight in a Robinson R22, an aircraft weighing less than 1,000 kg.
 He took off from Iqaluit, Canada, en route to Nuuk, Greenland.
 Approximately halfway through the flight, the helicopter’s engine drive belt snapped, causing immediate engine failure.
 Ananov attempted an emergency landing on sea ice, but the helicopter broke through and sank within seconds, taking most of his supplies.
 Ananov survived for over 30 hours on a drifting ice floe, exposed to freezing temperatures and without food or water.
 He lost his life raft early on due to strong winds.
 At one point, he had to remain motionless to avoid drawing the attention of a nearby polar bear.
 On July 27, the crew of the Canadian Coast Guard ship Pierre Radisson spotted his last distress flare and rescued him.
 First successful solo transatlantic flight in a helicopter weighing less than 1,000 kg (Robinson R44 Cadet – MTOW 998 kg) was performed by Polish pilot Piotr Wilk in 2021.